 Digital marketing can appear pretty daunting to newcomers.
 It seems quite exciting at first doesn’t it?
 Then you start reading about all the things you need to know and it’s confusing.

 Let’s change that.
 This is an easy-to-follow guide to digital marketing so that you can make a start without any hassle or time wasting.
 That way you can get back to operating your business!

 Understanding search engines

 When running an online business it is important to know how search engines work.
 Without getting into the technical detail, the principle take-away is that search engines work using keywords.

 Keywords enable search engine crawlers to identify the content on any one page so that it can be indexed and matched against search terms typed in by the end-user.
-Labelling your page content with relevant keywords is therefore vitally important.
+Labelling your webpage content with relevant keywords is therefore vitally important.

 Search engines also recognise what is known as semantic text, in other words they can understand the context of the content on any one page.
-It is advisable then to concentrate on one specific facet of your business on individual pages.
+It is advisable then to concentrate on one specific facet of your business on individual webpages.

 Your website should also be designed to work on mobile phones – known as responsive web design.
 Ask your web developer to make sure your website is “responsive” otherwise known as mobile-friendly.